strata-mvc/strata/docs/validators.md

 permalink: /docs/validators/
 ---

-Should you require to save the post data of your custom models, you may automate the validation of the entitie's known attributes.
+Should you require to save the post data of your custom models, you may automate the validation of the entity's known attributes.

 Validators should be passed as configuration arrays to the `validations` key of the model's attributes declaration: